dynimorius/color-utilities/README.md

 If "all" is passed as a third argument, all 45 spaces will be computed (the return example is to big to show here), this option is computationally tasking and it's not a good option for color pickers or other use cases where there is a high frequency of re computation.
-Expediently the default (no third argument) will return values utilized in a Photoshop color picker (rgb, hsv, lab, cmyk and hex).
+Accidentally the default (no third argument) will return values utilized in a Photoshop color picker (rgb, hsv, lab, cmyk and hex).
-|

 ## Conversions